£10,410 - £13,030 Price range

 The C1 is perfectly capable of driving around town and thanks to its low weight it feels lively as well.
 Where it shows its urban focus is on the motorway where the C1 is noisy and unsettled.
 It’s great fun to drive on a twisty B-road, though.

-There are two petrol choices and both are free to tax and decently frugal.
+There are two petrol choices and both are decently frugal.
 Pick the smaller 1.0-litre if you enjoy the sound of three-cylinder engines or pick the more powerful 1.2-litre if you want to overtake.

 Basic equipment is pretty poor, but that is expected from Citroens cheapest model.
 We recommend going for the middle ‘Feel’ trim as it has all the equipment you’ll need in a small city car for a reasonable outlay.

 The C1’s interior is simple to use, though it struggles to hide the fact that it’s built down to a price.
 Some reviewers have had build quality issues and most criticise the fit and finish.
 A large central touchscreen can link wirelessly to most smartphones and display their layout, and interchangeable inserts on the dash can liven things up.

 Space is okay for four, though taller passengers may complain.
 There are plenty of cubby holes though, and from a subjective point of view, many buyers will like the fun, youthful design of the C1’s cabin.

 Citroen C1 boot space